mavdic1/mario-rl-agent-mmhe/README.md

 These tracking issues are purely visual and related to the logging script.
 They do not affect the actual training of the agent or its ability to learn the game.
 The agent still receives the correct rewards for finishing levels and moving forward even if the CSV file does not record the win percentage correctly.

-# Further Improvements
+# Further improvements

 **Ablation Study**
-Because Version 2 merges sky masking, cropping, and edge detection into one pipeline, it is currently impossible to determine which specific variable drives the performance gain.
-We need to isolate these factors in an ablation study to confirm whether the success comes from removing UI noise, background colors, or the structural outlines themselves.
-Such a study would allow us to simplify the processing pipeline by discarding any steps that do not contribute significantly to the agent's learning efficiency.

-**Extended Training and Schedules**
-Many Version 2 agents were still showing positive learning trends at the 5 million step cutoff, suggesting that the current training limit is too short to observe full mastery.
-We should increase this threshold to 10 or 20 million steps to allow the agents to progress into subsequent, more difficult stages of the game.
-To prevent instability during these longer sessions, we need to implement decaying learning rates and entropy schedules.
-These adjustments would prevent the model from unlearning successful strategies and ensure the agent transitions from random exploration to confident, consistent execution.

-**Generalization Tests**
-Training and evaluating exclusively on Level 1-1 introduces a high risk of level memorization rather than the acquisition of general game-playing skills.
-To prove that the visual preprocessing creates a versatile agent, we should conduct generalization tests on unfamiliar environments like Level 1-2 or 2-1.
-Success in these new layouts would demonstrate that the AI has developed a genuine understanding of game objects like pipes and pits.
-This testing is required to confirm if the preprocessing provides a general visual advantage or if the agent is simply overfitting to a single level.

-**Evaluation Methods**
+Since Version 2 combines sky masking, UI cropping, and Canny edge detection, we need to isolate these variables.
+Testing each component individually will reveal whether the performance boost is driven by the structural outlines (Canny) or simply the reduction of background entropy (sky masking).

+**Scaling & Learning Schedules**
+The 5-million-step cutoff was too short for V2, as many seeds were still on an upward trajectory.
+Future runs should extend to 10M–20M steps.
+To maintain stability over these longer durations, we need to implement decaying learning rates and entropy schedules to prevent the policy from collapsing once the environment is partially solved.

+**Cross-Level Generalization**
+To ensure the agent isn't just memorizing the coordinates of Level 1-1, we need to run "zero-shot" tests on Level 1-2 or 2-1.
+Success on unfamiliar layouts would confirm that the structural vision pipeline helps the agent identify *objects* (pipes, pits, Goombas) rather than just overfitting to a single map.

+**Deterministic Evaluation**
-The current non-deterministic evaluation approach introduces unnecessary noise by allowing the agent to take random actions during performance tests.
-We need to transition to a deterministic policy for all evaluations to capture a true representation of the agent's maximum capability.
-Selecting the action with the highest predicted value every time removes the variable of random chance, which should lead to more consistent win rates and a fairer comparison between different agent versions.
+Our current evaluation uses non-deterministic action selection, which introduces random noise into the performance metrics.
+Switching to a strictly deterministic policy—where the agent always picks the action with the highest predicted value—will provide a more accurate representation of its true capability and stabilize the win-rate data.

-**Computational Optimization**
+**GPU-Accelerated Preprocessing**
-The current 15 to 20 percent increase in training time is caused by the CPU handling all image processing tasks across the parallel environments.
-We should offload sky masking and Canny edge detection to the GPU using tools like Torchvision or PyTorch to remove this bottleneck.
-Synchronizing the processing speed with the neural network updates would likely bring training times back to baseline levels.
-This optimization is needed to facilitate more robust research by allowing us to run more seeds and longer training cycles in the same timeframe.
+The 20% slowdown in V2 is caused by the CPU handling OpenCV filters for 12 parallel environments.
+Offloading sky masking and Canny detection to the GPU using Torchvision would eliminate this bottleneck and likely bring training speeds back to baseline levels.

 # Conclusion

-The comparative study demonstrates that visual preprocessing acts as a decisive force multiplier for reinforcement learning agents.
-Our results confirm that Version 2, which utilized sky masking and Canny edge detection, outperformed the Version 1 baseline in every measured category.
-The 90.1% increase in average horizontal distance and the 600% increase in level completion rates prove that simplifying the visual input allows the PPO algorithm to focus on game logic rather than low-level image processing.

-From a scientific perspective, the success of Version 2 is due to how Convolutional Neural Networks operate.
-In standard training, the first few million environment interactions are spent developing internal filters to identify edges and shapes.
-By providing the agent with pre-calculated outlines through the Canny algorithm, we removed this hurdle.
-This allowed the neural network to immediately utilize its capacity for high-level decision-making, such as navigation and enemy avoidance.
-Furthermore, zeroing out the blue sky masked approximately 60% of the pixels that would otherwise act as static noise, significantly cleaning the training signal.

-The study also highlights the importance of multi-seed testing in reinforcement learning research.
-While Version 2 showed higher variance between seeds, the worst-performing experimental seed still achieved a better average distance than the best-performing baseline seed.
-This indicates that while the preprocessing pipeline is sensitive to initial random states, its performance floor is still significantly higher than traditional grayscale methods.

-In summary, this project provides a successful proof of concept for using simple computer vision techniques to accelerate deep learning.
-For systems with limited hardware or time constraints, visual feature engineering is a cost-effective and powerful alternative to simply increasing training duration.
-The findings suggest that future research into complex visual environments should prioritize cleaning the observation space before initiating the training process.
+Looking at the data, it’s clear that the grayscale baseline (V1) struggled to make sense of the game's background noise.
+By stripping out the sky and using edge detection in V2, we bypassed the part where the CNN has to learn basic feature extraction from scratch.
+This significantly sped up the learning process and helped the agent converge on a winning strategy much sooner.

+Even though V2 had more "swing" between different seeds, the performance floor was much higher across the board.
+The fact that the weakest V2 agent still outperformed the top V1 agent shows that the vision pipeline is doing most of the heavy lifting.
+The main takeaway here is that manual feature engineering still has a huge place in Reinforcement Learning, especially when you are limited by hardware or time.

 # License
 This project is licensed under the MIT License.
 You are free to use, copy, and modify the software for any purpose.